-Right: In this post lets look at the question from a different angle, and I have to say that there are so many components to this subject that it is difficult to stay on one track at any given time.
+Right: In this post lets look at the question from a different angle, and I have to say that there are so many components to this subject it is difficult to stay on one track at a time.

 The Statement below confirm the above.